antonioribeiro/FormField/readme.md

-Quick fix for Jeffrey Way's way/form package to make it compatible with Laravel 5.
+# Quick fix for Jeffrey Way's way/form package to make it compatible with LiveControls CMS and Laravel 5.

+## not compatible with standalone laravel 5

 The basic idea is simple: make form creation simpler.